Carbon nanotube: Basic details

 Let u and v be two linearly independent vectors that connect the graphene atom A1 to two of its nearest atoms with the same bond directions.
-That is, if one numbers consecutive carbons around a graphene cell with C1 to C6, then u can be the vector from C1 to C3, and v be the vector from C1 to C5.
+These are the graphene's lattice vectors.
+For example, if one numbers consecutive carbons around a graphene cell with C1 to C6, then u can be the vector from C1 to C3, and v the vector from C1 to C5.
 Then, for any other atom A2 with same class as A1, the vector from A1 to A2 can be written as a linear combination n u + m v, where n and m are integers.
 And, conversely, each pair of integers (n,m) defines a possible position for A2.
 Given n and m, one can reverse this theoretical operation by drawing the vector w on the graphene lattice, cutting a strip of the latter along lines perpendicular to w through its endpoints A1 and A2, and rolling the strip into a cylinder so as to bring those two points together.
 If this construction is applied to a pair (k,0), the result is a zigzag nanotube, with closed zigzag paths of 2k atoms.
 If it is applied to a pair (k,k), one obtains an armchair tube, with closed armchair paths of 4k atoms.